prathik/xml-feedback/README.md

 **Rename default.xml.sample as default.xml.**

 Give write permissions to the folder where the plugin files are present.
-Use the shortcode `[[feedback]]` on any Wordpress post/page to get a form where the user can enter the feedback.
+Use the shortcode `[[feedback file="default.xml"]]` on any Wordpress post/page to get a form where the user can enter the feedback.

+Feedback can be stored on multiple files.
+Copy the default.xml.sample file with a different name and enter that filename in the shortcode.
+Example `[[feedback file="homepage.xml"]]`.

 The feedback can be checked in the feedback tab in admin dashboard of Wordpress.